abhishekkr/logalyzr/README.md

 Logalyzr to analyze irregular logs.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'logalyzr'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install logalyzr

 ## Usage

 To prepare errors' tracefiles from a particular Logfile and fetch logs from other service log-files within 4second timespan of that errors